 In September 2008, the U.S. House of Representatives Minority Leader, Congressman John Boehner, appointed Eric to serve on the Commission on the Abolition of the Transatlantic Slave Trade (H.R.
 3432).
 This federal commission formed to coordinate activities across the United States to observe the 200th anniversary of the abolishment of the transatlantic slave trade.
 In addition, he served on the Maryland Slavery Commission in 2006 before relocating to Virginia.

 Eric was born and raised in Baltimore, Maryland and a veteran of the U.S. Air Force.
 His combined civilian and contractor career working with the various Department of Defense (DoD) agencies for over 25 years.
 One of the highlights of his DoD career was working on the top secret Advanced Technology Bomber (B-2 Stealth) Program during its developmental, test, evaluation and initial production phases.

 Eric earned a Bachelor’s of Science degree in Technical Management from the University of Maryland, University College and holds Associate degrees from the Community College of the Air Force and Catonsville Community College (Baltimore County).
-He has four children currently resides with his wife Lisa in Hampton Roads, Virginia.
+Eric is the proud father of four adult children and currently resides with his wife, Lisa, in Hampton Roads, Virginia.